Fortress Investment Group

-Fortress Investment Group is an American investment management firm based in New York City.
-Fortress was founded as a private equity firm in 1998 by Wes Edens, Rob Kauffman, and Randal Nardone.
-When Fortress launched on the NYSE in February 2007, it was the first large private equity firm in the US to be traded publicly.
-In December 2017, Fortress was fully acquired by SoftBank Group, was delisted, and returned to being a privately held company.
-As of June 30, 2020, the firm manages approximately $45.5 billion alternative assets in private equity, liquid hedge funds and credit funds.
+Fortress Investment Group, LLC is an American multi-manager investment firm based in New York City.
+The firm invests in corporate credit, real estate, private equity, insurance, and permanent capital strategies.
+Fortress manages $53 billion of assets as of August 2025 on behalf of over 2,000 institutional clients and private investors worldwide.

+Fortress was founded in 1998.
+The company listed on the NYSE in February 2007, delisted in 2017, and, as of 2024, began operating as a privately held and independent brand.
+Drew McKnight and Joshua Pack were the co-CEOs of Fortress, prior to Mr. Pack's unexpected passing in September 2025.

 History

-1998–2010
+Foundational years (1998-2017)

-Fortress Investment Group LLC was founded as a private equity firm in 1998 by Wesley R. Edens, a former partner at BlackRock; Rob Kauffman, a managing director at UBS; and Randal A. Nardone, also a managing director at UBS.
-Based in New York City, Fortress quickly expanded into hedge funds, real estate-related investments and debt securities, run by Michael Novogratz and Pete Briger, both former partners at Goldman Sachs.
+Fortress Investment Group LLC was founded in 1998 in New York City as a private equity firm in 1998 by Wesley R. Edens, a former partner at BlackRock; Rob Kauffman, a managing director at UBS; Randal A. Nardone, also a managing director at UBS; Michael Novogratz, a former partner at Goldman Sachs; and Pete Briger, also a former partner at Goldman Sachs.
+The firm quickly expanded into hedge funds, real estate-related investments and debt securities, with Michael Novogratz leading the hedge fund strategy and Peter Briger overseeing the credit and real estate-related investments.

 Fortress's investments grew rapidly, with its private equity funds netting 39.7% between 1999 and 2006.

+Fortress completed its initial public offering on February 8, 2007, with Goldman Sachs and Lehman Brothers underwriting the IPO.

-When Fortress launched on the NYSE on February 9, 2007 with Goldman Sachs and Lehman Brothers underwriting the IPO, it was the first large private equity firm in the United States to be traded publicly.
-In the wake of the economic downturn of 2008, Forbes included Wesley Edens (and two other Fortress principals) among its "biggest billionaire losers of 2008", noting that Edens had "watched his fortune dwindle as investor redemption soared at the company's flagship fund".
+When Fortress launched on the NYSE on February 9, 2007, it was the first large private equity firm in the United States to be traded publicly.
 Fortress and its principals were subsequently featured in an April 2009 Vanity Fair article on the adverse economic conditions facing hedge funds.